Which is better: React or Angular? What are the advantages of React over Angular and vice versa? When to use Angular and React in particular projects?

 So, based on statistics, which technology is more popular?
 In this section, we will analyze the rise in popularity of Angular and React among developers.

-According to Google Trends—a tool that analyzes the popularity of search queries in different regions—currently, Google users are more interested in React technology.
+According to Google Trends data for Angular vs React in 2023, Google users are more interested in React technology.

-If we look at the performance over the past five years, we will see that the technologies were at the same level for some time.
-But starting in 2019, React began to gain popularity, and in 2021 it significantly exceeded Angular.
+If we look at the performance of React vs. Angular over the past five years, we’ll see that the technologies were at the same level for some time.
+But starting in 2020, React began to gain popularity, and in 2022 it significantly exceeded Angular.

-Over the past two years, the growth in popularity of React has continued, and it can be assumed that this trend will continue until the end of the year.
+Over the past two years, the growth in popularity of React has continued, and it can be assumed that this trend will continue further.

-A question and answer site, Stack Overflow, annually conducts a survey among developers on various topics.
-In May 2021, more than 80,000 professionals shared what technologies they use.
-Let’s take a look at the results.
+A question-and-answer site, Stack Overflow, annually conducts a survey among developers on various topics.
+In May 2022, more than 70,000 professionals shared what technologies they use.
+Let’s take a look at the results of Angular vs. React.

-A total of 67,593 respondents participated in the Web Frameworks survey, of which 49,941 were professional developers.
-Additionally, 40.14% of all respondents preferred React, and 22.96% chose Angular.
+A total of 58,743 respondents participated in the Web Frameworks survey, of which 45,297 were professional developers.
+According to the survey, React outperforms Angular in usage: 42.62% of all respondents leverage React, while 20.39% utilize Angular.

-66,202 respondents took part in the survey on the topic Loved VS. Dreaded.
-More specifically, 69.28% of the respondents named React as their favorite technology while 30.72% as their least favorite.
+57,654 respondents took part in the survey on the topic of Loved vs Dreaded.
+More specifically, 68.19% of the respondents named React as their favorite technology while 31.81% as their least favorite.

 NPMTrends is a search engine that compares search terms for npm packages, similar to Google Trends.
 However, while Google Trends parses the search engine and plots the search for a word or phrase, NPMTrends displays the number of downloads for the requested packages.